Aquarius Casino Resort

 The Aquarius Casino Resort (formerly Flamingo Hilton Laughlin and Flamingo Laughlin) is a hotel and casino located on the banks of the Colorado River in Laughlin, Nevada.
-It is owned and operated by Golden Entertainment and is the largest hotel in Laughlin.
+It is owned by Vici Properties and operated by Golden Entertainment and is the largest hotel in Laughlin.

 Facilities

 The Aquarius has two 18-floor towers with 1,907 rooms and suites that overlook the Colorado River.
 The casino, with an area of 57070 sqft, has 1,240 slot machines, 33 table games, and a race and sports book.
 The property includes a business center, fitness center, pool and tennis courts.
 The Aquarius also has a tour boat, the Celebration, which takes visitors on a tour of the Colorado River area of Laughlin.